QubesOS/qubes-doc/basics_user/doc-guidelines.md

 How to Contribute
 -----------------

-Editing the documentation is easy, so if you spot any errors, please help us fix them!
+Editing the documentation is easy, so if you see that a change should be made, please contribute it!
 (As mentioned above, the documentation maintainers are just volunteers who have day jobs of their own, so we rely heavily on the community to improve the documentation.)
 Since Qubes is a security-oriented project, every documentation change will be reviewed before it's published to the web.
 This allows us to maintain quality control and protect our users.

 As mentioned above, we keep all the documentation in a dedicated [Git repository][qubes-doc] hosted on [GitHub].
 Thanks to the GitHub's interface, you can